Barack Obama to be conferred with freedom of Dublin at ceremony on Thursday

-Former US president Barack Obama is set to receive the freedom of the city of Dublin later this week.
+Former US president Barack Obama is set to receive the freedom of the city of Dublin on Thursday.

-Lord Mayor of Dublin Ray McAdam said it is his “firm expectation” Mr Obama will be awarded the city’s highest honour at an event on Thursday.
+Details of the ceremony have remained private.
+It is understood Mr Obama will be conferred with the award in the Shelbourne Hotel on St Stephen’s Green, where Lord Mayor of Dublin Ray McAdam was seen entering on Thursday afternoon.

-The Fine Gael councillor said arrangements are being finalised with Mr Obama’s team.
-He said an invitation was extended to the former US president last July, which was accepted over recent days.
+A crowd formed outside the hotel on hearing speculation of the former US president’s arrival, however he was not seen entering or leaving the building.

 READ MORE